wellcometrust/covid19/docs/data.md

 as the publication.
 Another thing to point out is that the metadata contain a url to the publication.

+Note that the column sha may contain multiple documents separated by semicolon ;

 Publication keys
 ```
 * abstract